 Gender Doesn’t Really Matter

-You’ll notice above that I didn’t single out any gender.
+You’ll notice above that no one gender is singled out.
 That’s because it truly can go either way.
-I’ve worked with women who want more sex than they’re getting and men who are never in the mood.
+There are women who want more sex than they’re getting and men who are never in the mood.
 While men do tend to reach their sexual peak earlier than women, it doesn’t mean that all men want to have sex all the time or that women never want it.
 Additionally, there are many factors that affect sex drive.
 These include everything from medications to mood to lack of sleep!

 Turn Ons and Turn Offs

 Speaking of your mood, specifically being “in the mood”, there are actually two systems at play: sexual excitation and sexual inhibition.
 In other words: some things turn you on and some turn you off.
 To really be in the mood, you need more things that excite you than inhibit you.